varunbv25/AI-image-resizer/README.md

 - Use zoom controls for precise positioning
 - Drag from the center of the image for better control
 - Preview updates in real-time to show exact crop area
+- Upload multiple images and customize crop settings for each one
+- Click images in the sidebar to switch between them quickly
+- Use "Crop All Images" for batch processing with consistent settings

 **Upscaling:**
 - Minimum scale factor is 1.1x (10% enlargement)